keithmaurer/RepData_PeerAssessment1/README.md

-###Please see "FinishedReport.HTML" for project results.
+###Please see "FinishedReport.Rmd" for project results.

 ## Introduction